jamesmartin/inline_svg/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Please write tests for anything you change, add or fix.
+There is a [basic Rails
+app](http://github.com/jamesmartin/inline_svg_test_app) that demonstrates the gem's functionality in use.